 These waves move so fast that surfers can't catch them by paddling, so they enlist the aid of a fearless jet skier who tows them with a rope until they are moving fast enough to engage the wave.

 As if being chased by a mountain of water while being towed by a jet ski at 30-40 mph isn't scary enough, then there's the wave itself.
 Surfers measure waves from the back and the biggest wave of the day was 30 feet according to their measurements.
-A watcher on the other side of that same wave would see a wall of water over sixty feet tall, bigger than a six-story building.
-The same wave, after traveling over a hundred miles and reduced to a quarter of its former size, would reach surfers at San Diego's Blacks Beach three hours later.
+A watcher on the other side of that same wave would see a wall of water more than sixty feet tall, bigger than a six-story building.
+The same wave, after traveling more than a hundred miles and reduced to a quarter of its former size, would reach surfers at San Diego's Blacks Beach three hours later.

 Mike Parsons took home the 2001 Swell/XXL Biggest Wave award in 2001 for riding a 66-foot-tall wave at Cortes Bank.
 In 2008, he was back and at 43 years old, San Clemente resident Parsons again won the competition (now called the Billabong XXL Global Big Wave Awards) for surfing a wall of water at least 70 feet tall.